Rhampholeon moyeri

-Rhampholeon moyeri, also known commonly as Moyer's pygmy chameleon or Udzungwa pygmy chameleon, endemic to Tanzania.
+Rhampholeon moyeri, also known commonly as Moyer's pygmy chameleon and the Udzungwa pygmy chameleon, is a species of lizard in the family Chamaeleonidae.
+The species is endemic to Tanzania.

+Taxonomy

-Rhampholeon moyeri is currently thought to be paraphyletic because some populations of chameleons, including some at the Uzungwa Scarp Nature Reserve, consist of separate clades that could represent different species (Matthee et al., 2004; Fisseha et al., 2013)."
+Rhampholeon moyeri is currently thought to be paraphyletic because some populations of chameleons, including some at the Uzungwa Scarp Nature Reserve, consist of separate clades that could represent different species (Matthee et al., 2004; Fisseha et al., 2013).